sunilsimar/Book-Management-Backend/Readme.md

 - MongoDB is used as the database for storing book data.
 - Basic validation is in place to ensure required fields (title, author, and summary) are provided in requests.
 - Error handling is included to handle cases where a book is not found or there are database connection issues.

+- Data Validation: The assignment specifies the need for CRUD operations, including adding and updating books.
+However, it doesn't explicitly state whether data validation is required.
+To ensure data integrity, we assumed that data validation is a fundamental aspect of these operations.
+This assumption led us to implement mandatory field checks for 'title,' 'author,' and 'summary' during book creation and updates.

+- Response Format for Error Handling: The assignment mentions the importance of handling errors but doesn't detail the desired response format.
+In the absence of specific instructions, we made an assumption that returning JSON-formatted error messages with appropriate HTTP status codes is a user-friendly and widely accepted approach.
+This choice was made to ensure clarity and ease of troubleshooting for API users.

+- By addressing these ambiguities and making these reasonable assumptions, we aimed to deliver a functional and user-friendly Book Management API that aligns with the assignment's objectives.